shoedler/slang/doc/DEV.md

 ## Toolchain Setup for Windows 11

+> [!NOTE]
+>
+> We'll be using MSYS2' UCRT64 toolchain exclusively for this project.
+It's more modern, linking against the Universal C Runtime
+> (UCRT) instead of the older MSVCRT.
+This is a personal preference and might not be suitable for all projects.

 1. Install [MSYS2](https://www.msys2.org/) (I installed it in `C:\Projects\.dev\msys64`)
-2. Optionally, add a windows Terminal profile for the UCRT64 (Universal C Runtime) shell:
+2. Optionally, add a windows Terminal profile for the UCRT64 shell:

 ```json
 {